aimms/documentation/webui/table-widget.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You may use the Authorization support from the WebUI Library described in :doc:`../webui/creating`.
 Please mind this authorization is not updated at WebUI runtime.
-Thus, the following code should be part of the `PostMainInitialization` predeclared procedure or the Startup Procedure ( :menuselection:`Settings-->Project Options--> Startup & authorization` ).
+Thus, the following code should be part of the `PostMainInitialization` predeclared procedure or the Startup Procedure ( :menuselection:`Settings===>Project Options===> Startup & authorization` ).

 .. code::